- Understand and apply the idea of a balanced (long-term global average) heat budget to explain how the greenhouse effect works.

 The amount reflected by the earth's surface is 30 W/m2, while the amount arriving on it (striking) it is 198 W/m2 [See Question #2 above].
 Hence, the average albedo of the earth's surface is (30/198) × 100% = 15%.
 This is only about half of the albedo for the planet as a whole (31%).
 This is because clouds reflect visible light much better than ocean and land surfaces do, and clouds are responsible for most of the solar radiation reflected by the planet as a whole.

-- What percentage of the solar radiation arriving at the top of the atmosphere is actually absorbed by the earth's surface?
+- What proportion of solar energy arriving at the top of the atmosphere is actually absorbed by the earth's surface?

 Of what wavelength(s) does this energy consist, mostly?